magento/merchdocs/src/design/logo-upload.md

 group: getting-started
 ---

 The size and location of the logo in the header is determined by the store theme.
-Your logo can be saved as either a GIF, PNG, or JPG (JPEG) file type, and uploaded from the Admin of your store.
+Your logo can be saved as either a GIF, PNG, or JPG (JPEG) file type and uploaded from the Admin of your store.

 ![]({% link images/images/storefront-header-logo.png %}){: .zoom}
 _Logo in Header_